 Arrange for the collection of empty boxes and crates, and report any damages to the removal company.

-And then it’s time to hold a richly-deserved party in or near your new office with staff to celebrate the move.
+Then it’s time to hold a richly-deserved party in or near your new office with staff to celebrate the move.

 Top tip!
 Ask your staff for feedback after the office move to address any issues so you can start the next chapter afresh.